jo-inge-arnes/knutar/README.md

 # Knutar
 Knutar is an R-package for suggesting knot placements for restricted cubic spines, aiming for regression models with a good fit for low numbers of knots, presented in the paper Greedy Knot Selection Algorithm for Restricted Cubic Spline Regression.

+It is not yet published at CRAN but can be built locally.

 Build with:
 ```